-The Statewide Poetry Contest is a celebration of poetry writing in Alaska and invites participation from writers of all ages, elementary school and up.
-With a reading in April, during National Poetry Month, the contest aims to encourage, publicize and reward the writing of high quality poetry in our great state.
+The Statewide Poetry Contest is a celebration of poetry writing and literary artistry and invites participation from writers of all ages—elementary school and up.
+The contest aims to encourage, publicize, and reward the writing of high-quality poetry in Alaska.

 Adult 1st Place $150 | 2nd Place $100 | 3rd Place $50

 High School 1st Place $100 | 2nd Place $50 | 3rd Place $25